 But if growing old is also about reflective moments like these, and coming to some further peace with troubled times past – well, that’s a good thing too.

 If you – wherever and whoever you are – have a father, living or dead, who needs and asks in the full light of conscience for your forgiveness, for your sake and his, do it if you can.
-Preferably before he packs his last suitcase.
+I’m sure the results will be wonderful for you and him.